usmanhalalit/option_helper/readme.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8 COLLATE=utf8_unicode_ci AUTO_INCREMENT=59 ;
 ```

-2. Place option_helper.php in application/helpers folder (in most cases).
+Then place option_helper.php in application/helpers folder (in most cases).
 I haven’t used any model for simplicity.